-A wedding ceremony is normally filled with pomp and splendor as all and sundry turn up to rejoice the unification of two people.
-For some people, it is the time to put on their best garb and to others, it is a heaven-sent opportunity to interact and ‘eat rice.’
+A wedding ceremony is usually filled with pomp and splendor as all and sundry turn up to rejoice the unification of two people.
+For some people, it is time to put on their best garb.
 Most importantly, to the bride and groom, it is the day of their dreams.
-However, sometimes, the dream never comes to fruition due to circumstances that they either have created themselves or ones that are beyond their control; such as when one party fails to show up.
+However, sometimes, their desire never materializes due to many reasons.
+They include the refusal of either party to show up for the wedding.

-Recently, everyone was puzzled by the situation in Nakuru where a couple had looked forward to the big day which never came to pass.
-This was because the pastor refused to solemnize the wedding.
+Recently, the situation in Nakuru puzzled everyone when a pastor refused to solemnize the wedding, thus frustrating the couple.
 He allegedly compelled the couple to undertake medical tests thrice.
-And in the last test, he sent them to a clinic of his choosing that brought different results.
-As a result, he failed to officiate the wedding citing several grounds such as: it was past six and legally the wedding could not be conducted, the medical tests results and that he was following God’s will not to officiate the wedding.
-The couple, parents and the visitors were upset by this.
+During the last test, he sent them to a clinic of his choosing that brought about different results.
+As a result, he refused to officiate the wedding, citing several grounds such as time had elapsed under the law as it was six pm, the medical test results, and that he was following the Lord’s will.
+The couple, parents, and the visitors were upset by this refusal.

-It was alleged that the pastor compelled the couple to undertake some medical test.
-And in the last test, the couple was to go to a clinic elected by the pastor.
-This is illegal.
-Under the HIV & AIDS Prevention and Control Act, section 13, no person shall compel the other to undergo a HIV test.
-Section 14, no person shall be compelled to undergo testing as a precondition or continued enjoyment of among other grounds marriage.
-Simply put, you cannot force another person to undergo a test to get married.
-Having dealt with the first justification, it is important to understand about Christian marriages and see whether the pastor was right in cancelling the marriage.
+According to news reports, the pastor allegedly compelled the couple to undertake an AIDS test thrice.
+In the last test, the couple would go to a clinic elected by the pastor.
+This action is illegal.
+Under the HIV & AIDS Prevention and Control Act, section 13, no person shall compel the other to undergo an HIV test.
+Further, the Act prohibits the forcing of individuals to undergo a test to get married.
+In our view, the law outlaws compulsory testing.
+Now let us turn our attention to the conduct of Christian marriages.

 Can he adduce his moral convictions?

-The refusal by the pastor to officiate the wedding cannot be justified by any reason whatsoever.
-His actions are unfair to the couple and the families of the couples.
-The church should be an emblem of impartiality where all are welcomed to the kingdom.
-Even if the medical tests produced results that showed otherwise, the church should inculcate these members and teach them the right ways.
-The Constitution under Article 27 prohibits discrimination on grounds such as health status.
-Then, the church should emulate Jesus who welcomed even sinners to the Kingdom of heaven.
-No one should be forced to undergo medical tests or have their wedding cancelled due to some personal reasons by the person officiating it.
-Despite all these, the couple forgave the pastor in an interesting turn of events.
+Thus, the pastor’s refusal has no legal or moral backing.
+His actions are unfair to the couple and their families.
+The church should be an emblem of impartiality that welcomes everyone to God’s kingdom.
+Even if the medical tests produced other results, the church should inculcate these members and teach them the right ways.
+The Constitution prohibits discrimination on grounds such as health status.
+Then, the church should emulate Jesus as he welcomed even sinners to the kingdom of heaven.
+No one should force the other to undergo medical tests.
+Despite all these, the couple forgave the pastor.

-Nevertheless, if the pastor had preferred not to formalize the nuptial, he should have communicated to the duo earlier to avoid such events.
+Nevertheless, if the pastor had preferred not to formalize the wedding, he should have communicated earlier to avoid such events.
 Weddings are expensive.
-And having someone call off your wedding means that you will have to start the process again.
+Having someone call off your wedding is costly.
 Probably the couple will choose to do a small wedding…that is their discretion.

 Undeniably, what God has joined together, let no man separate.